Positive Conflict in the Workplace

 - Promote an integrative approach to managing team conflicts.
 Attempt to pursue a common goal, rather than individual goals.
 Openly and honestly communicate with all team members.
 When conflict is avoided or approached on a win/lose basis, it becomes unhealthy and can cause low morale and increased tension within your teams.
 As a leader, focus on finding ways and solutions in which all team members “win.”

 - Training!
-Provide your employees with opportunities to grow and enhance their problem solving, conflict resolution, non-defensive communication and interpersonal communication skills.
-The benefit is your employees’ comfortability in situations where conflict arises.
+Provide your employees with opportunities to grow and enhance their problem solving, conflict resolution, non-defensive communication, interpersonal communication skills, and even diversity and inclusion training.
+The benefit is your employees’ comfortability in situations where conflict arises and working with people who have different styles.
 Training can also reduce the likelihood of conflict.
-If you detect that tension and negative conflict are effecting your workplace harmony, conflict resolution management and meetings can combat the negative impact it can have on your team.
+If you detect that tension and negative conflict are affecting your workplace harmony, conflict resolution management and meetings can combat the negative impact it can have on your team.